oblivio/apps-oblivio-company/docs/GAME_PORTAL_THIRD_PARTY_INTEGRATION.md

 - Game state summaries exclude sensitive information (other players' hands, etc.)
 - Players must join games through the official Game Portal interface
 - No authentication required for public games (uses browser fingerprinting)
+- Placeholders are automatically filtered from the UI and never displayed to users
+- Player IDs are validated server-side to prevent malicious input

 ## Example Use Cases